The Austrian Danube - THE long-distance cycle path in Europe

-The Austrian Danube is possibly the most famous cycle route in Europe.
+The Danube cycle path in Austria is possibly the most famous cycle route in entire Europe.
 Most of its travelers cycle downstream, starting in or near Passau and ending their bike tour in Vienna.
-Some go even further to Bratislava (Slovakia) as it is only 35 miles away down the river.
-Just to avoid any confusion, Passau is in Germany.
-From here to a point 17 miles down the river, the Danube represents the natural border between Germany and Austria.
+Some go even further to Bratislava (Slovakia) as it is only another 35 miles downstream.